Whip up a gooey, buttery Neiman Marcus Cake with yellow cake mix, cream cheese, eggs, butter, and powdered sugar. Pure comfort in every bite!

 - Countertop: Covered tightly, it’s good for 2-3 days.

 - Fridge: I actually love this cake cold.
-It’ll last about a week, but who are we kidding?
+Technically, it’ll last about a week, but who are we kidding?

 - Freezer: Freeze squares in an airtight container.
 They’ll keep for 2 months.
 Midnight snack secured.